gugutz/banking-api/CHALLENGE.md

 - The amount of money transfered
 Alongside those, theres also of course the standart Active Record date fields to keep track of when the records are created.

-When a GET request is made to calculate the balance, the API pulls the record for the account ID sent with the request, calculates all deposits and withdraws, and computes those values against the initial balance of the account, returning the current balance.
+When a GET request is made to calculate the balance, the API pulls the record for the account ID sent with the request, calculates all deposits and withdraws, and computes those values against the initial balance of the account, returning the current balance in Brazilian Reais.

 If the id passed by the request results in an non existing account, the system rescues the `ActiveRecord::RecordNotFound` error and returns a message saying the account doenst exist.